RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 <div class="image-caption">Zoom Tool is hidden!</div>
 {:/nomarkdown}

-I love the mouse-based zoom workflow.
-I don't like using mice for much, but for selecting areas of the screen to work on it's a great tool.
+I begrudgingly enjoy the mouse-based zoom workflow.
+I don’t like using mice for much, but for selecting areas of the screen to work on it’s a great tool.

 Cakewalk has a tool that lets you select what you want to see by just boxing that area.
-Press `z` to activate it.

-It's not on the tool palette though!
-I bet a lot of Cakewalk users don't know it exists.
+Press z to activate it.
+It’s not on the tool palette though!
+I bet a lot of Cakewalk users don’t know it exists.

-Try the modifier keys with it too to unlock some extra features.
+Try the modifier keys with it to unlock some extra features.

-There's also a hidden scrub tool if you look for it.
+There’s also a hidden scrub tool if you look for it.

 # General Audio